pedrokkrause/fourier_ephem/README.md

 This recreational project presents a simple ephemeris developed by performing a Fourier transform on the Geocentric Solar Ecliptic (GSE) coordinates of the Moon and applying a least squares fit.
 The data used for this project is sourced from NASA's [SSC Locator Form](https://sscweb.gsfc.nasa.gov/cgi-bin/Locator.cgi) and spans from 1959 to 2040.

+The motivation for creating this ephemeris was to show how one can predict the motion of the Sun and the Moon in a simple way without the need for the advanced methods used by modern ephemeris, with the original final goal of predicting solar eclipses.
+However, this project seeks to also support ephemerides for the planets and stars in the future.

 The ephemeris contains 20, 8, and 9 terms for the longitude, latitude, and distance of the Moon, respectively.
 For the Sun, the distance is represented by a single sine wave, while its latitude and longitude are assumed to be 0.

 ## Precision